 Because the Reef Knot has neither loops nor drawstrings, many people resort to picking it apart.
-However, it can also be undone as follows:
+However, it can also be untied as follows:

 Untying – Step 1:

 Pull either end straight upwards until its curves have been pulled into a straight line.
-In this example, the right (yellow) end has been pulled straight.
+As seen here, the right (yellow) end has been pulled straight.
 The left (blue) end is still wrapped around the right (yellow) end with a double-loop.

 Untying – Step 2:

 Simply slide the left (blue) double-loop up and outwards along the straight (yellow) lace until it falls off the end.